aisiklar/aisiklar/README.md

 - 👋 Hi, I’m alptekin.
 I am a software / web developer (front-end focused, full-stack), upon lots of other things.

 - 💞️ I’m ambitious about developing web apps.
+Currently working with Vue.js (TypeScript).
+I have some experience in Next.js and React.js, too.
+Besides these, have previously worked with Node-RED and KeyCloak.

-- 💞️ Interested in: Open source projects, web performance, productivity and many other stuff...
+- 💞️ Interested in: AI within Web Applications, Open Source Software Projects, (Web) Performance, Productivity and many other stuff...

 - 📫 How to reach me: https://www.linkedin.com/in/alptekinisiklar/ Let's connect.